The Blithedale Romance

-The Blithedale Romance (1852) is a novel by American author Nathaniel Hawthorne.
+The Blithedale Romance is a novel by American author Nathaniel Hawthorne published in 1852.
 It is the third major "romance", as he called the form.
-Its setting is a utopian farming commune based on Brook Farm, of which Hawthorne was a founding member and where he lived in 1841.
+Its setting is a utopian socialist farming commune based on Brook Farm, of which Hawthorne was a founding member and where he lived in 1841.
 The novel dramatizes the conflict between the commune's ideals and the members' private desires and romantic rivalries.

 Plot summary

-Shortly before moving to the Communist community of Blithedale in the mid-1800s, Miles Coverdale is approached by Moodie (an apparent beggar) who asks him for a favor.
-Though willing, Moodie suddenly decides he will ask an older, more experienced man and departs.
-Miles then explains the legend of the mysterious Veiled Lady: a popular clairvoyant who recently stopped doing public shows.
-He leaves for Blithedale without his acquaintance Hollingsworth, who arrives later with a frail, timid girl named Priscilla.
-They are welcomed by Mr. and Mrs. Silas Foster (a gruff, experienced farmer) and Zenobia, an uncharacteristically beautiful and charming woman who immediately enchants Coverdale, Hollingsworth and Priscilla.
+Before moving to the communist community of Blithedale in the mid-1800s, Miles Coverdale is approached by Moodie (an apparent beggar) who asks for a favor.
+Though willing, Moodie eventually decides he will ask an older, more experienced man and departs.
+Miles leaves for Blithedale without his acquaintance Hollingsworth, who arrives later with Priscilla, a frail girl.
+They are welcomed by Mr. and Mrs. Silas Foster (a gruff, experienced farmer) and Zenobia, a charming woman who enchants Coverdale, Hollingsworth and Priscilla.

 Coverdale becomes severely ill and is bedridden.
 During his sickness, he develops a closeness with Hollingsworth, who cares for him.
-Meanwhile, Hollingsworth has also become close with Zenobia, and they plan to build a cottage together.
-Moodie approaches Coverdale in the fields one day and asks about Priscilla and Zenobia, but declines seeing them when he hears they are good friends.
-During a walk, Coverdale encounters a man named Westervelt, whom he immediately dislikes.
+Meanwhile, Hollingsworth also becomes close with Zenobia, and they plan to build a cottage together.
+Moodie approaches Coverdale in the fields one day and asks about Priscilla and Zenobia, but declines to see them when he hears they are good friends.
+During a walk, Coverdale encounters Westervelt, a man whom he immediately dislikes.
 He asks to see Zenobia, but only in a private way.
 Coverdale gives him some instruction but wonders about his motives.
-Shortly thereafter Coverdale sees and overhears Westervelt walking with Zenobia and assumes them to be arguing about some past encounter.
+Coverdale later sees Westervelt walking with Zenobia and assumes them to be arguing about some past encounter.

-Later, Zenobia tells a story titled "The Silvery Veil" in which she theorizes that Priscilla, whose background is a mystery, may in fact be the Veiled Lady.
-Afterward, Coverdale, Hollingsworth, Zenobia and Priscilla meet at Eliot's Pulpit, a distinctive rock they habitually visit.
-There they discuss women's rights, and Zenobia surprisingly sides with Hollingsworth (and against Coverdale) on a misogynistic point of view of women's roles.
+Later, Zenobia theorizes that Priscilla, whose background is a mystery, may, in fact, be the Veiled Lady: a popular clairvoyant who recently stopped doing public shows.
+Afterwards, Coverdale, Hollingsworth, Zenobia and Priscilla meet at Eliot's Pulpit, a rock they habitually visit.
+There they discuss women's rights, and Zenobia sides with Hollingsworth (and against Coverdale) on a misogynistic point of view of women's roles.
 As they leave the Pulpit, Coverdale witnesses a moment of affection between Zenobia and Hollingsworth.

-Coverdale and Hollingsworth's disagreements intensify the next day when they discuss their hopes for the future of Blithedale - Hollingsworth, who has devoted himself to criminal rehabilitation, hopes to establish a facility for that purpose on the farm.
-When Hollingsworth indicates that Coverdale is either "with him or against him" in this effort, Coverdale refuses to assist him and effectively ends their friendship.
+Coverdale and Hollingsworth's disagreements intensify the next day when they discuss their hopes for the future of Blithedale - Hollingsworth, who devoted himself to criminal rehabilitation and hopes to establish a facility for that purpose on the farm.
+When Hollingsworth indicates that Coverdale is either "with him or against him" in this effort, Coverdale refuses to assist him and ends their friendship.
 Coverdale decides to seek respite from the tumultuous relationships at the farm and leaves for the city.